June Faire 2026

 June Faire needs your help!
 We have lots of opportunities, short shifts — please consider sharing your time!

-So we invite the Kingdom of An Tir to join us as we challenge ourselves at June Faire, as we commit to service through the event that mattered so greatly to him, and gather Saturday evening and celebrate the extraordinary life of Master Arontius.
+We invite the Kingdom of An Tir to join us as we continue the tradition of volunteerism at June Faire, as we commit to service through the event that mattered so greatly to him.
+Volunteer commemorative coins will be available through the Volunteer desk in the President's Hall.

 Early Preparations

-Wednesday at 2:30PM — volunteers will begin laying out camp and field spaces.
+Thursday at 9:00 AM – Volunteers will begin laying out camp and field spaces.

 What can we expect? – Friday